treosh/crux-api/README.md

 > A [Chrome UX Report API](https://developers.google.com/web/tools/chrome-user-experience-report/api/reference) wrapper that supports batching, handles errors, and provides types.

 **Motivation**: [CrUX API](https://web.dev/chrome-ux-report-api/) is a fantastic tool to get RUM data without installing any script.
-While using the API in [Treo](https://treo.sh/), we discovered a few complex cases like API errors and limits, not found entries, a complicated multipart response from the batch API, URLs normalization, and TypeScript notations.
-So we decided to build the `crux-api` library to makes it easier to work with the CrUX API.
+While using the API in [Treo](https://treo.sh/), we discovered a few complex cases like API errors, rate limits, not found entries, a complicated multipart response from the batch API, URLs normalization, and TypeScript notations.
+We decided to build the `crux-api` library to makes it easier to work with the CrUX API.

 **Features**: